Bahirji Naik

-As Shivaji maharaj ’s Chief of Intelligence, he was very successful in his methods.
+As king Chhatrapati Shivaji Maharaj's Chief of Intelligence, he was very successful in his methods.

 His tomb is currently situated on Bhupalgad (Banurgad) in Khanapur taluka of Sangli district.
 He was born in the village of Shingave Naik, Ahmednagar.
-In 1692, Bahirji's son, Tukoji Naik, built Ram Mandir and the outer border of the Shingave village.
-A stone bearing an inscription of his name is kept in the Ram Mandir.

-Not much is or was known about the early life of Bahirji, except that his expeditions and adventures as a spy in Shivaji maharaj’s army greatly contributed to the success of the Maratha Empire.
+Not much is or was known about the early life of Bahirji, except that his expeditions and adventures as a spy in king Chhatrapati Shivaji Maharaj's army greatly contributed to the success of the Maratha Empire.

 Role during wars

 It is said that when a knight from Adil Shah, Afzal Khan, started his journey towards the Maratha Empire in order to capture it, Bahirji poisoned the lead flag-bearing elephants.
 This led to the enemy abandoning the quest.
 (The death of a flag-bearing elephant was considered a bad omen.)

-In Umbar Khind, a mountain pass near Lonavala, Shivaji maharaj ambushed and defeated the 20,000-strong army of Colonel Kartalab Khan, a well-known military officer of Shahiste Khan, in the Battle of Umberkhind.
+In Umbar Khind, a mountain pass near Lonavala, Chhatrapati Shivaji Maharaj ambushed and defeated the 20,000-strong army of Colonel Kartalab Khan, a well-known military officer of Shahiste Khan, in the Battle of Umberkhind.
 This victory is attributed to Bahirji's intelligence collection.
-Shivaji maharaj captured valuable military equipment and accepted the deserters from Khan's army into his own.
+Chhatrapati Shivaji Maharaj captured valuable military equipment and accepted the deserters from Khan's army into his own.